 What Foods Reduce Migraine?
 Foods that Promote Stable Blood Sugar

-A good diet high that helps you burn your body fat between means (so you don’t get hungry) helps keep your blood sugar level more stable, and a stable blood sugar can significantly reduce the number and severity of migraine attacks you get.
-Meanwhile a bad diet full of PUFAs that promote inflammation and ultimately promote high blood sugar and blood sugar fluctuations, disrupt brain energy supply and practically guarantees you will get more intense migraines more often.
+A good diet that helps you burn your body fat between meals helps keep your blood sugar level more stable, and a stable blood sugar can significantly reduce the number and severity of migraine attacks you get.
+Meanwhile a bad diet full of PUFAs that promote inflammation, block FATBURN, and ultimately promote blood sugar fluctuations will disrupt brain energy supply and practically guarantees you will get more intense migraines more often.